FriendlyUser/David-Li-ecc-dssb-IS24-code-challenge/README.md

 # BC Government Web Application Tracker

-This project is a demo simplified web application to track and manage web applications developed by the Province of British Columbia.
+This project is a demo simplified web application to track and manage web applications developed by the Province of British Columbia ecc department.
 It consists of a backend API and frontend UI.

 This README provides instructions on running the app locally and outlines the overall architecture.
 The backend API is documented with Swagger.